1. POLICY OBJECTIVE

 Social media handles are legally dependent on the hosting services of relevant companies (Facebook, Twitter, Instagram, YouTube) including all accounts that are part of these services.

-The Haklara Destek Programme adheres to its Transparency Policy, and also is obliged to respect, in accordance with EU legislation, the right to privacy in order to protect personal data and observe the national code.
-For this purpose, there are a number of limitations regarding the sharing of information/documents.
-Most particularly, EU legislation on the protection of personal data requires that access to such information is blocked if and when the sharing of information endangers the “public good” and the “protection of the integrity and privacy of the individual.”
+Haklara Destek Program adheres to its Transparency Policy and is also obliged to respect, in accordance with EU legislation, the right to privacy in order to protect personal data and observe the national code.
+For this purpose, there are a number of limitations related to the sharing of information/documents.
+Most particularly, EU legislation on the protection of personal data requires that access to such information is blocked if and when the sharing of information endangers the “public good” and the “protection of the integrity and privacy of the individual”.
 Information is not shared under the circumstances listed below:

 8. CONDITIONS FOR FILING COMPLAINTS

-Applicants or other private/legal persons who believe they have been negatively affected by the Haklara Destek Programme and its actions, or who believe they have suffered damages due to a mistake or irregularity during the selection process may send a complaint email to the address: firstname.lastname@example.org.
-Complaints must be sent within 10 working days after the date of the events the claims are based on are confirmed by the complainant to have taken place.
-Complaints received within the designated period are responded within 15 working days.
+Applicants or other private/legal persons who believe they have been negatively affected by the Haklara Destek Program and its actions, or who believe they have suffered damages due to a mistake or irregularity during the selection process may email a complaint to: email@example.com.
+Complaints must be sent within 10 working days after the date that the events the claims are based on are confirmed by the complainant to have taken place.
+Complaints received within the designated period are responded to within 15 working days.